lightdash/lightdash/docs/docs/guides/limiting-data-using-filters.md

 ## General filters tips

-Here are some general tips about filters that apply to using them in both Explores and in dashboards.
+Here are some general tips about filters that apply to using them in both the Explore view and in dashboards.

 ### If you want to have multiple filters, just click `+ Add filter`

-In an Explore:
+In the Explore view:

 ![add-filter](assets/add-filter.png)